Jaye Swift

 Down and down she fell with no sign of a parachute.
 Just Louisa hurtling towards the ground.

 It seemed like an eternity.
-I swear to God I stopped breathing, b finally there it was, the shute.
+I swear to God I stopped breathing, but finally there it was, the shute.

 F/X: HEARTY CHEERS FROM ONLOOKERS.